particle-iot/docs/src/content/hardware/community/monitor-one-modbus.md

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image14.png" alt="" class="no-darken"}}

-Is possible to change the fleet-wide configurations here, by clicking **Configure fleet** on the top right side of the page.
+It is possible to change the fleet-wide configurations from here by clicking **Configure fleet** on the top right side of the page.

 {{imageOverlay src="/assets/images/hardware-community/monitor-one-modbus/Image15.png" alt="" class="no-darken"}}